 Your group will be responsible for checking population levels, taking photos and measuring the whale sharks.
 Whale sharks may look intimidating, but they pose no danger to humans!
 In addition to monitoring the animals, you will also get to grips with data entry.
 The information that you gather on your excursions have to be sorted and entered into a database.
 The project also involves working with locals on the island.
 You will exchange knowledge and stories, and will gather information which is vital for the work of the project.
 You will occasionally do activities with the local school children, or give presentations about whale sharks.

-The accommodation is on the island of Dhigurah, close to the main village.
-You will share a room with another person in the guest house.
-You will be put with someone of your own gender whenever possible.
-Each room has its own bathroom.
-The guest house has room for up to eight volunteers.
+Your accommodation, located on the island of Dhigurah, is a comfortable modern guest house of western standard close to the main village.
+You will share a room with another person.
+Whenever possible, you will be put with someone of your own gender.
+Each room provides a single bed for each person and an en-suite bathroom with a toilet and a shower.
+Furthermore, you will find air conditioning, some storage space, a desk, a safe and a fridge in each room.
+The guest house offers room for up to eight volunteers.
 You will be served meals in the restaurant.
 Some of these can be pretty spicy, but milder alternatives are also available.
 The guest house also has Wi-Fi.

 Everybody interested in volunteering abroad should be able to adjust to entirely unfamiliar standards of living in their future host country.
 Therefore, we would like to point out the importance of being flexible and adaptable regarding the accommodation and sanitary facilities provided by the project.
 Those are very basic and – depending on the project – cannot be compared to European standards.
 The equipment and furnishings are limited to a minimum; air conditioning is not available.
 Depending on your host country occasional power blackouts or water outages are quite common.
 Please contact us if you have further questions about your accommodation.
 We are pleased to provide you with comprehensive information since we would like you to feel entirely prepared for your time abroad.